Femke Halsema: Political views

 Halsema sees herself as a left-liberal.
 In Dutch she prefers vrijzinnig (free-thinking) over liberaal (liberal) because the conservative liberal People's Party for Freedom and Democracy is seen as the pre-eminent liberal party.
 In 2004, she started a debate within her party about a new political course.
 Her new course emphasises two concepts: freedom and pragmatism.

 With the concept freedom, Halsema seeks to connect herself with the "freedom-loving traditions of the left".
 Like Isaiah Berlin, Halsema discerns two traditions of freedom: negative and positive liberty.
 For Halsema negative liberty is the freedom of citizens from government interference.
 She wants to apply this concept especially to the multicultural society and rule of law, where she seeks to reduce the influence of government.
 Positive liberty is, according to Halsema, the emancipation of citizens from poverty.
 Halsema wants to apply this concept especially to the economy, the welfare state and the environment, where the government should take more action.

 With pragmatism, Halsema has contrasted her politics with those of the new populist political right, such as Pim Fortuyn.
 While the right, in Halsema's eyes, had become dogmatic and tried to reform society on the basis of new principles, Halsema claimed that the left has got more feeling for the "narrow margins of politics."
 According to Halsema, the left has emphasised equitable outcomes, as opposed to merely fair-minded principles.

 This new course has been integrated into several practical proposals on the economy, which together form Vrijheid Eerlijk Delen ("Sharing Liberty Fairly").
 These proposals have led to considerable debate.
 Halsema proposes that the main goal of the welfare state should be the emancipation of citizens from poverty.
 To ensure this, she proposes a new model for the welfare state, which is modelled on the Danish welfare state.
 In her perception of the welfare state, the government should endeavour to ensure full employment by cutting taxes on labour, increasing labour flexibility and creating more government jobs.
 If there is more work, so this theory goes, everybody can get a job, after a maximum of one year of unemployment.
 She also called for the implementation of a partial basic income.

 Personal life

-Halsema lives in Amsterdam with her two children and her partner, the documentary maker Robert Oey, who among others made the film De Leugen (The Lie) in which Halsema participated amongst others by singing.
+Halsema married the TV documentary maker Robert Oey.
+Oey made among others the film De Leugen (The Lie) in which Halsema participated amongst others by singing.
+On 20 December 2022 they announced that they had been separated for a year.
+Their twin children are Bruno and Suzy.
+Halsema resides in an official residence on Herengracht while Oey kept the house in Holysloot.